 Below are set out the reasons why we collect and process Personal Data, as well as the legal basis on which we carry out this processing:

-- to provide all users with the appropriate level of service: we will process Personal Data in order to effectively communicate and deliver our services to all users.
+- to provide all customers/users with the appropriate level of service: we will process Personal Data in order to effectively communicate and deliver our services.

-- assess the quality of our services: we will process Personal Data so that we may reflect on our own practices to help us improve and provide the highest quality services that we can to all users.
+- to assess the quality of our services: we will process Personal Data so that we may reflect on our own practices to help us improve and provide the highest quality services that we can.

-- To review data relating to our customers’ subjects: Under contractual arrangements with our customers, and in our capacity as data processors, we will process data provided by our customers.
+- to review data relating to our users'/customers’ subjects: under contractual arrangements with our customers, and in our capacity as data processors, we will process data provided by our customers.
 This data may include, but not be limited to, personal data and information relating to members of school staff, and data relating to pupils in our customers’ schools or Early Years settings.

 The lawful basis for us to collect/process this Personal Data is by reason of necessity for the performance of a contract to which the both we and the Data Subject are party, or in order to take steps at the request of the Data Subject prior to entering into a contract.